 In this Ted Talk, Ball talks about the importance of shifting the way we talk about mental health and addiction.
 She posits that normalizing discussions around mental health and access to care can play an important role in addiction treatment and prevention.

 It’s a great talk for anyone wrestling with shame over mental health, and for those who have self-medicated with alcohol and drugs because they didn’t or couldn’t get help.

 Rethinking Sobriety and Addiction

 I’m encouraged by recent sobriety trends and the number of people who are ditching alcohol for good.
-Not only is it good for the health of our respective societies and countries, but for the people who are still ashamed or scared to reach out for help.
+It is good for the health of our respective societies and countries and for the people who are still ashamed or scared to reach out for help.

 Interested in sobriety and looking for support?